usdigitalresponse/benefits-translation-improver/evals/README.md

 promptfoo --version
 ```

-To get started running tests, set your OPENAI_API_KEY environment variable, or other required keys for the providers you selected.
+To get started running tests, make sure you have API keys in your env file for the providers.

-Next, edit promptfooconfig.yaml.
+They should be labeled:
+OPENAI_API_KEY
+ANTHROPIC_API_KEY
+GOOGLE_API_KEY

 Then run:
 ```
-promptfoo eval
+npm run eval
 ```

-Afterwards, you can view the results by running `promptfoo view`
+Afterwards, you can view the results by running `npm run eval-view`